piEsposito/blitz-bayesian-deep-learning/README.md

 Therefore the whole cost function on the nth sample of weights will be:

 2. ![equation](https://latex.codecogs.com/gif.latex?\mathcall{L^{(n)}&space;(w^{(n)},&space;\theta)&space;}&space;=&space;\mathcall{C^{(n)}&space;(w^{(n)},&space;\theta)&space;}&space;&plus;&space;\mathcall{P^{(n)}&space;(w^{(n)},&space;\theta)&space;})

+Assuming each sample is representative of the true KL Divergence, we can backpropagate and optimize the mean of each X steps The result is that we are using a Monte-Carlo approach for sampling the gradients and optimizing the network and the nice part is that it actually works.

 ## Some notes and wrap up
 We came to the and of a Bayesian Deep Learning in a Nutshell tutorial.
 By knowing what is being done here, you can implement your bnn model as you wish.